thestinkyferret/Doomsday-AutoActionClicker/README.markdown

 ### License

-You may use this code as you please, all I ask is that you credit the author if reused or modified. (thestinkyferret)
+You may use this code as you please, all I ask is that you credit the author if reused or modified.
+This is provided for education purposes. (thestinkyferret)